 Bridging the Skills Gap

 It is no secret that people with the skills required for predictive analytics such as data scientists, data engineers, and domain experts are in short supply.
-The success of an enterprise’s predictive analytics initiatives depend on acquiring the expertise to build, deploy, and maintain such projects.
+The success of an enterprise’s predictive analytics initiatives depends on acquiring the expertise to build, deploy, and maintain such projects.
 In the short term, hiring contractors and consultants to kick-start projects and get them off the ground is a viable option.
 However, for the long-term viability of predictive analytics projects, it is necessary to build effective hiring and training programs by:

 - Setting up an innovation center in a geographic region where data science talent exists to build out the initial prototypes and train the existing workforce.